-Whether an investment in the Company is appropriate will depend on the investor's own requirements and attitude to risk.
-The Company is designed for high-net-worth retail investors (although it may be promoted to all types of investor) who:
+Whether an investment in the Company is appropriate for you will depend on your own requirements and attitude to risk.
+The Company is designed for high net worth investors (although is marketable to investors of any category, including retail investors) who:

-- want to preserve and grow the real value of their capital over the longer term through investment in some or all sectors, including money markets and in some or all world markets, including the UK, with the expertise of the Investment Manager; - can meet the minimum investment levels; - are able to commit to a long-term investment in the Company and take the risk of losing part or all of their investment capital; - who understand and are willing to take the risks involved in investing in the Company (as detailed under "Risk Factors" set out in Section 29 of the Prospectus).
+- want to achieve a combination of capital growth and income over the longer term through investing in UK and overseas markets using the expertise of the Investment Adviser, - can meet the minimum investment levels, - are able to commit to a long term investment in the Company and take the risk of losing part or all of their investment capital, and - who understand and are willing to take the risks involved in investing in the Company (as detailed under "Risk Factors").